Exact phylodynamic likelihood via structured Markov genealogy processes: Introduction

 While the theory presented here greatly expands the class of models for which exact likelihood is computable, it is limited to models with \emph{discrete structure}.
 Thus, while structuring factors such as age, stage of infection progression, and spatial location are most naturally expressed in terms of continuous variables, to apply the results presented here, one would have to discretize these factors.
 We suspect that this limitation may often be relatively painless in practice, since discretely structured models have repeatedly proved their value in epidemiology.
 In particular, compartmental models offer great flexibility and have often been used as approximations when continuous structure leads to uncomfortably high model dimension.

 To connect a model at the level of a population with genealogies based on samples taken from individual hosts, it is necessary to make assumptions about the individuals in the population.
 The simplest such assumption is that the individuals that are identical with respect to the population dynamics are fully statistically identical.
 That is, that they are \emph{exchangeable}.
 In a compartmental model, this is tantamount to the assumption that the residence times of the individuals within each compartment are identically distributed, though not independent.
 Although exchangeability is indeed an additional assumption, it is so natural that it is frequently unrecognized as such, and one often reads statements to the effect that exchangeability of individuals is a consequence of the Markovian assumption.
-Nonetheless, since it adds minimal additional structure, it is the natural assumption, and the one we will make in this paper.
+Nonetheless, since it adds minimal additional structure, it is the natural assumption, the one adopted by the coalescent- and birth-death-process-based approaches described above, and the one we will make in this paper.

-From the mathematical point of view, the essential difficulty in determining expressions for the likelihood of a genealogy generated by a given population process is the fact that a genealogy's structure is determined by events occurring at widely separated times.
-Existing approaches to phylodynamic inference employ one of a few tricks to get around this non-locality.
-In particular, both coalescent- and linear birth-death process-based approaches construct arguments in reverse time that depend on restrictions on the form of the population process.
-The main mathematical contribution of the present paper is to show how one can reformulate the phylodynamic likelihood in such a way that all needed computations are time-localized without placing restrictive assumptions on the population process.
-In particular, models for which forward simulation is possible but reversal of transition densities is intractable can be treated in this way.
+From the mathematical point of view, a fundamental difficulty in determining expressions for the likelihood of a genealogy generated by a given population process is the fact that a genealogy's structure is determined by events occurring at potentially widely separated times.
+For example, the appearance of a branch in an observed genealogy depends both on there having been a divergence of lineages at that time, but also on two of the emerging lineages having been sampled, perhaps much later.
+As discussed above, both coalescent and linear birth-death approaches to phylodynamic inference employ restrictive assumptions to get around this non-locality.
+The approaches of \citet{Vaughan2019} and \citet{King2022} avoid the need for such restrictions by exploiting the observation that, conditional on population history, there is a factorization of the likelihood with time-localized factors.
+The main contribution of this paper is the extension of these results to accommodate population structure.
+Additionally, the proofs given here are both simpler and more general than the ones given in the earlier papers.